SerenaC0210/SerenaC0210/README.md

 ## Hi!
 I'm Serena 🌻
 I'm currently an undergraduate studying Computer Science at the University of Rochester.
-My interests are in software and game development.
+My interests are in computer vision and game development.
 This year, I'm learning SwiftUI to develop iOS apps and Unreal Engine for personal projects.

 A fun fact about me: I play the electric guitar!